mattiachiarle/CMSmall/README.md

 - Route `/frontoffice`: list of all the visible pages, with a link for each of them to view it.
 - Route `/backoffice`: list of all the pages, with the possibility to edit and delete them (if we have the permission to do it).
-- Route `/pages/:pageid`: view the page content (in particular title, author and blocks). pageid is the id of the viewed page.
+- Route `/pages/:pageid`: view the page content (in particular title, author, creationDate, publicationDate and blocks). pageid is the id of the viewed page.
 - Route `/add`: form to create a page.
 - Route `/editPage/:pageid`: form to edit a certain page. pageid is the id of the edited page.
 - Route `/editWebsite`: form to edit the website name.